There are plenty of active, behavioural changes that we can make in order to cut our energy bills.

 Now, of course, I could recommend that you turn off all of your appliances at the wall socket every time.
 I realise, however, that this is neither a sensible, nor a passive approach to energy saving.

-So instead, I recommend you do a full tour of your household, switching off all the appliances that you either don’t use frequently, or haven’t used in a long time.
+So instead, I recommend doing a complete energy audit.
+Do a full tour of your household, switching off all the appliances that you either don’t use frequently, or haven’t used in a long time.

 If you want to join the energy nerd club, you can even purchase a power meter, measure the phantom power of all your appliances (in kWh) and work out how much you could save (use my handy calculator).